x0xr00t/sl0ppy-oppg/README.md

 # ps2exe added
 * All files from this sources are included, exe, ps1, psd1, psm1.
+* these files are used to gen the exe from the 1.ps1 file

 # Process
 * reads .ps1 to make obfuscated powershellcode